 5 – Passing the Mobile Ordering Button

-Mobile Ordering might be new to the Disney World quick service scene, but it’s easily our favorite addition to Disney World dining!
-We can’t say enough of how efficient and easy the process is.
-Download the My Disney Experience app and pull up a quick service restaurant like Satu’li Canteen or Pizzafari.
+Mobile Ordering is easily our favorite recent addition to Disney World dining!
+We can’t say enough about how efficient and easy the process is.
+Download the My Disney Experience app and pull up a quick-service restaurant like Satu’li Canteen or Pizzafari.
 If mobile ordering is available, you’ll see a mobile order button.
-It’s a simple step by step process of browsing the menu, adding the meals to your cart, and checking out by making payment right there on your phone.
+It’s a simple step by step process of browsing the menu, adding the meals to your cart, and checking out by making a payment right there on your phone.
 Arrive at the restaurant, let them know you are there, and your food comes out super-fast!
 It’s brilliant.
 TIP – an easy way to stay occupied while waiting in an attraction line is by placing your food order for later that day!

 6 – Eating at Prime Hours

 It’s as if Grandma rang the dinner bell and everyone comes a’ running!
 Avoid the prime eating hours if at all possible, especially at quick-service locations.
 Prime hours for breakfast are 8am – 9am, lunch is 11:30am-1:00pm, and dinner is 5pm-6:30pm.
 Quick service restaurants are especially a bad idea during the prime hours because of lack of seating and long lines.
 TIP – eating at weird hours can be a change-up from your routine.
 Pack a couple of simple snacks that will hold you over between meals.